 Unilever Logo

 After the September 11, 2001, terrorist attack, the association with the twin towers took on a negative aspect, so Unilever needed a different logo.
 As part of the rebranding, the company turned to Wolff Olins to create something conceptually new.
 The creative director of the multinational corporation, Lee Coomber, was the ideological mastermind, while artist Miles Newlyn was responsible for the graphic part.
-He used negative space and reflected in the letter “U” 25 characters that are best seen when zoomed in.
+He used negative space and reflected 25 characters in the letter “U,” best seen when zoomed in.
 The icons represent key market segments and manufacturer values.
 They form a U-shaped figure without serifs.
 At the bottom is the company name, written in handwriting.

 The global identity was completed in 2004, just in time for the 75th anniversary.
 Unlike the previous one, the current logo appeared on all Unilever products.
 It appears in advertising and is inextricably linked to the brands that make up the company.